 For more information related to this activity, go to https://www.us-cert.gov/china.

-The National Cybersecurity and Communications Integration Center (NCCIC) has become aware of an emerging sophisticated campaign, occurring since at least May 2016, that uses multiple malware implants.
+The National Cybersecurity and Communications Integration Center (NCCIC), a part of the Cybersecurity and Infrastructure Security Agency (CISA), has become aware of an emerging sophisticated campaign, occurring since at least May 2016, that uses multiple malware implants.
 Initial victims have been identified in several sectors, including Information Technology, Energy, Healthcare and Public Health, Communications, and Critical Manufacturing.